 Vital Wave Consulting (2009) acknowledge the increasing interest especially in the developing world in using mobile technology to improve health outcomes.
-The dynamism in the mHealth field has seen an upsurge in the variety and design of applications (Apps).
-Notable applications in resourceconstrained setting include health education and information, data gathering, diagnostic and treatment services, off-site monitoring, epidemiological surveillance as well as healthcare provider communication and training.
+The dynamism in the mHealth field has seen an upsurge in the variety and design of applications (apps).
+Notable applications in resource-constrained include setting health education and information, data gathering, diagnostic and treatment services, off-site monitoring, epidemiological surveillance as well as healthcare provider communication and training.

 The International Telecommunications Union (2013) posits that evidence-based interventions have increasingly been enhanced by access to mobile technology.
 Omachonu and Einspruch (2010) estimate there will be about 6.1 billion global mobile technology users by 2020.
 According to the United Nations (2010), mHealth uses the functions of a mobile device, but most commonly relies on the download of mobile apps to help support health care delivery.
 The design of these Apps varies in functionality making room for suitability with a range of healthcare services including monitoring, skills practice, information, education and communication.

 The World Health Organisation (2011) merits mHealth in as far as it enhances efficiency, lower communication costs, anonymity, availability, increasing health service capability, customised content and immediate support.
-Mobile technology use has greatly reduced geospatial barriers that have for a long time hindered healthcare support to difficulty-to-reach groups. mHealth strongly eliminates the stigma and discomfort of face-to-face consultations involving discussing personal health matters (Yu et al, 2006) even with a healthcare provider.
+Mobile technology use has greatly reduced geospatial barriers that have for a long time hindered healthcare support to difficulty-to-reach groups.

 Venkatesh, Thong and Xu (2012) in their content analysis of Apps on the market noted with concern the disparities between evidence-based clinical guidelines and the architecture of downloadable Apps.
 Tomlinson et al (2013) weighed in to the same subject by observing that merely four in the 27 Apps corroborated effectiveness with evidence of patient-based outcomes.
-The bulk of the Apps hardly acknowledge information sources to allow user to verify authenticity while privacy policies are another glaring omission.
+The bulk of the Apps hardly acknowledge information sources to allow user to verify authenticity.

-Healthcare solutions can only be useful if they are of high quality, cost effective, safe, efficient, and of positive impact to health outcomes.
+Healthcare solutions can only be useful if they are of high quality, uninterrupted, cost effective, safe, efficient, and of positive impact to health outcomes.
 Venkatesh, Speier and Morris (2002) and Svoronos et al (2010) argued that in designing the healthcare stakeholders' mobile technology needs and requirements, it is advisable to cater for a range of applications from treatment to outreach.
 Thus, this review explores perceptions of healthcare providers on desirable attributes for mobile health Apps.
 The focus of this review is on mobile phone apps only (as opposed to broad mHealth and eHealth interventions) and will include a wide remit of publication types.